keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 date: 2024-09-07
 ```

+## Introduction

+In this article, we will explore different ways to make HTTP requests in Ruby and compare their performance.
+We will focus on three approaches: synchronous, threaded, and fiber-based.
+We will use a simple example of checking the availability of the same URL multiple times.

-I have a web site containing many web links, and wanted to automate the checking of these links for availability.
-I decided to write a rake task for it, but how would I implement it?
+Why do I care?
+I have a Ruby on Rails web site containing many web links, mostly on YouTube, and wanted to automate as a rake task the checking of these links for availability.
+The links are stored in the project in a YAML file, so it's easy to read them into memory.
+However, how would I check them for accessibility?

+To simplify the examples below, instead of fetching the real URL's, I will fetch the same URL multiple times.
+I'll use a URL built with `"https://httpbin.org/delay/#{sleep_seconds}"` to access the Internet and simulate a nonzero delay.
+The examples will return an array containing the responses.

 ### The Synchronous Approach

-I started out the conventional way, using `Net::HTTP` (for simplicity sake I will post code that just gets the same URL *n* times):
+I started out the simple and conventional way, using `Net::HTTP`:

 ```ruby
 def get_responses_synchrously(count)